 - What additional skills, knowledge, and behaviors do I need to develop and display to increase my performance?

-- I see [share your top goals] as important goals for me in 2012.
-What are the two most important goals you see for me in 2012?
+- I see [share your top goals] as important goals for me this year.
+What are the two most important goals you see for me this year?

 - The support and resources I will need to achieve these goals are [share the support and resources you think you will need].
 What may I be missing?
 What other support and resources will I need?